 3. Vendor contract negotiating

 Each year, at a minimum, a business owner should reconsider vendor contracts to take into account what has changed, and where you can be cutting business expenses and operating costs.
 That includes negotiating contracts from food service to vending services to advertising to legal services.
 Any time a new vendor is needed, the company should solicit bids from three different vendors, ensuring they are getting the best value and so the vendors know to submit the best bid.
 Rubber stamping another year of service without going through the contract will not help with a cost reduction.
 Considering value, not cost, is important.
-A contract might cost more but if they provide a better overall value, that may be a better deal and could represent overall savings.
+A contract might cost more but if they provide a better overall value and operational efficiency, that may be a better deal and could represent overall savings.

 4. Shipping contract negotiation

 Some companies assume there is little they can do to negotiate their shipping contracts with carriers.
 Or they proudly announce they received a few discounts.
 The big carriers and the small ones have more wiggle room than you know.
 And this is a case when either outsourcing the negotiation or seeking a consultation will pay off.
 Shipware’s experts worked in-house at the major carriers for decades.
 We know what terms are open to negotiation and by how much.
 Shipware can offer contract analysis and advice on parcel contract negotiation, or we can do it for you.
-Either way, you’ll save more on this huge expense than if you did it yourself.
+Either way, you’ll save more on this huge business expense than if you did it yourself.

 Parcel auditing and recovery is another place where automation pays off in spades.
 Trying to manually go through shipping invoices days or weeks after they come in, is overwhelming.
 And there’s no way a person could keep up and catch all the errors that carriers make in the process.
 Shipware offers a parcel audit service using our proprietary software.
 It can be set up within minutes and is a hands-off service for clients, saving personnel time and helping with cash flow.
 Each night the software performs its analysis, automatically identifying shipping charges eligible for refunds, and filing claims with the carrier.
 The refunds are applied to your account as credits, and Shipware only earns a fee when you are credited.